Why Does Italian Sound So Beautiful?

 Save for later!

 Depending on which researchers you ask, you will receive different answers.
-Linguistics (those who study the science of language) will tell you one cause: that we view the Italian culture, and thus their language, under a romanticised lens.
-Phoneticians (those who study phonetics and phonology) will cite another reason: that the consonants, vowel sounds, and syllabic stress and pattern have a pleasant ring to our English-speaking ears.
+Linguists (those who study the science of language) will tell you one reason: we view Italian culture, and thus their language, through a romanticized lens.
+Phoneticians (those who study phonetics and phonology) will cite another reason: the consonants, vowel sounds, and syllabic stress and patterns have a pleasant ring to our English-speaking ears.

-But more than likely, both scientists are correct, along with any other motive any other scientist has ever hypothesised.
-The reason we love Italian is a combination of innumerable causes.
+But more than likely, both scientists are correct.
+The reason we love Italian is likely a combination of numerous factors as we’ll see below.

-Ever since the Middle Ages, Italian linguists have striven to develop a beautiful, aurally-pleasing sound.
-If we take a trip back into history, we will discover that the Italian language as we know it today was (and, truth be told, still is) incredibly diverse region by region, city by city.
-Italians of the Middle Ages from Veneto spoke a different form of “Italian” than Italians from Calabria.
+Ever since the Middle Ages, Italian linguists have strived to develop a beautiful, aurally-pleasing sound.
+If we take a trip back in history, we will discover that the Italian language, as we know it today, was (and truth be told, still is) incredibly diverse region by region, city by city.
+Italians from Veneto in the Middle Ages spoke a different form of “Italian” than those from Calabria.

 In the 13th century, the Sicilian School, a group of literary masterminds, wanted to elevate the Italian language.
 They wished to mould and modify Italian into a language worthy of the finest poems and novels.
 The School sought to find the greatest literature and use the authors’ templates to define a new level of Italian excellence.